 What is Cannabis Oil Good For?

-Although more scientific research and clinical trials are needed to know what cannabis oil is good for medically, anecdotally, members of my Well With Cannabis Community report that cannabis oil helps with:
+Although more scientific research and clinical trials are needed to know what cannabis oil is good for medically, anecdotally, members of my Well With Cannabis Community report that cannabis oil helps them with:

 • Chronic pain